Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/about-us.md

 <li>A quantum education channel and online meet-up at the 2020 Qiskit Global Summer School Discord server.</li>
   </ul>

-<h5>We have a Discord server open to all people interested in quantum universal education (PIQUE).
+We have a Discord server open to all people interested in quantum universal education (PIQUE).
 In other words, we are an international online group of people passionate about community-driven open-source, universal quantum education!
-We give you the warmest welcome at <a href="https://discord.gg/NDm9e9W">our Discord server</a>. </h5>
+We give you the warmest welcome at <a href="https://discord.gg/NDm9e9W">our Discord server</a>.

-<h5>Our online community events are at this <a href="https://calendar.google.com/calendar/b/1?cid=Y19ubTIwOTMwN2NuMDk1dHVhY2RpMHI4Z2Qwb0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t">Google Calendar</a>.</h5>
+Our online community events are at this <a href="https://calendar.google.com/calendar/b/1?cid=Y19ubTIwOTMwN2NuMDk1dHVhY2RpMHI4Z2Qwb0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t">Google Calendar</a>.

-<h5>This website .tech domain name is thanks to <a href="https://mlh.io">Major League Hacking</a>'s gift to their <a href="https://top.mlh.io/2020">2020 Top 50 Hackers</a>.</h5>
+This website .tech domain name is thanks to <a href="https://mlh.io">Major League Hacking</a>'s gift to their <a href="https://top.mlh.io/2020">2020 Top 50 Hackers</a>.
 </div>